-The four matters scheduled to be voted on at the Annual Meeting, the recommendations of the Board, and the approval required for each matter are listed below:
+The three matters scheduled to be voted on at the Annual Meeting, the recommendations of the Board, and the approval required for each matter are listed below:

-Proposals Board Recommendation Page Reference Requirement to Approve Proposal 1: Election of Six Director Nominees Named in this Proxy Statement FOR ALL nominees 21 Affirmative vote of a plurality of the votes present in person (virtually) or by proxy and entitled to vote (in other words, the six nominees who receive the most votes "FOR" their election will be elected).
-Proposal 2: Advisory Vote on Named Executive Officer Compensation ("Say-on-Pay") FOR 50 Affirmative vote of a majority of the votes present in person (virtually) or by proxy and entitled to vote.
-However, the vote is non-binding, and CVR Energy will not be required to take any action as a result of the outcome of the vote.
-Proposal 3: Advisory Recommendation on the Frequency of Future Say-on-Pay Voting ("Say-on-Pay Frequency") 1 YEAR 51 Affirmative vote of a majority of the votes present in person (virtually) or by proxy and entitled to vote.
-However, the recommendation is non-binding, and CVR Energy will not be required to take any action as a result of the outcome of the vote.
-Proposal 4: Ratification of the Appointment of Auditors FOR 54 Affirmative vote of a majority of the votes present in person (virtually) or by proxy and entitled to vote.
+Proposals Board Recommendation Page Reference Requirement to Approve Proposal 1: Elect Seven Director Nominees FOR ALL nominees 19 Affirmative vote of a plurality of the votes present in person (virtually) or by proxy and entitled to vote (in other words, the seven nominees who receive the most votes "FOR" their election will be elected).
+Proposal 2: Approve, on an advisory basis, our Named Executive Officer Compensation FOR 50 Affirmative vote of a majority of the votes present in person (virtually) or by proxy and entitled to vote.
+However, the vote is non- binding, and CVR Energy will not be required to take any action as a result of the outcome of the vote.
+Proposal 3: Ratify the Appointment of our Independent Auditor for 2024 FOR 53 Affirmative vote of a majority of the votes present in person (virtually) or by proxy and entitled to vote.